Last updated: May 25, 2018

 Data Retention, Destruction, Correction

-To the extent allowed by applicable law, NoodleTools, Inc. may retain personally identifiable information provided by you after the termination of your relationship with us.
+To the extent allowed by applicable law, NoodleTools, Inc. retains personally identifiable information provided by you after the termination of your relationship with us.
+This is done to allow an individual, school or district to renew a subscription that had previously expired, without any loss of the work done by students and teachers within that account.
 If a K12 Site requests that NoodleTools delete or destroy personally identifiable student information after the termination of its relationship with us, we will take commercially reasonable efforts to do so within 60 days; provided, however, that NoodleTools, Inc. may retain aggregated and anonymized data.

 If a parent, student, principal, or teaching staff member would like to make corrections to data that has been collected they can either submit a request to the NoodleTools Help Desk or submit a letter to the following address: NoodleTools, Inc., PO Box 60214, Palo Alto, CA 94306.